karmaniverous/entity-manager/.stan/system/stan.todo.md

   - Added optional entitiesSchema to ConfigInput.
 When present, EM is inferred directly from Zod schemas (values-first, no explicit generics).
   - Fallback remains EntityMap when schemas are omitted; runtime config parsing/validation unchanged.
   - Documentation updated to state schemas include only non-generated fields.

+- Overload cleanup (TS2394 fix)
+  - Removed broad (non-generic) overloads for addKeys/getPrimaryKey/removeKeys.
+  - Kept ET-aware overloads and matched implementation signatures to ET-aware forms.
+  - Resolves overload/implementation mismatch without introducing any “any” types.